 In his brief introduction to PSR, Sison wrote, “The author offers this book as a starting point for every patriot in the land.”
 PSR was divided into three parts, in keeping with its initial serialized division: a Review of Philippine history, Basic Problems of the Filipino People, and The People’s Democratic Revolution.

-In my next three more posts I will revisit this text and engage in a careful examination of each of these sections.
-Those interested in citations and page numbers for quotations are encouraged to access my doctoral dissertation, Crisis of Revolutionary Leadership, which is freely available online.
+Those interested in a careful reading of PSR with citations and page numbers are encouraged to access my doctoral dissertation, Crisis of Revolutionary Leadership, which is freely available online.

 PSR‘s impact on Philippine politics cannot be overstated.
 It shaped not only the program and perspective of the party itself, but also the language and orientation of emerging mass movements over the course of five decades.
 In countless incalculable ways it molded the discourse of the humanities and social sciences in the Philippines and gave form and content to art and literature.
 At times this influence was a conscious one, but it often had a more subtle, diffusive effect.
 The language of PSR regarding the goal of national democracy and the political tasks which this goal entailed spread widely, in certain periods becoming nearly ubiquitous.